Upton's Hill

-Upton's Hill is a geographic eminence located in western Arlington County, Virginia.
-Its summit rises to 413 ft above sea level.
+Upton's Hill, or Upton Hill, is a geographic eminence located in western Arlington County, Virginia.
+Its summit rises to 413 ft above sea level and is located in Fairfax County just over the Arlington county boundary and just east of the driveway to Upton Hill Regional Park, near the batting cage.

 Location

 Upton's Hill straddles the border of Arlington County and Fairfax County, Virginia at 38.874279°N 77.146369°W. The hill is generally conical in shape with its summit lying astride Wilson Boulevard at its intersection with McKinley Street.
-A large water tower now occupies and marks its summit.
+A large water tower is located just below the summit, which is to the east.
 The Southwest Number 8 boundary marker stone of the original District of Columbia is 100 ft southeast of the base of the water tower (see Boundary Markers of the Original District of Columbia).

 A local stream called Four Mile Run defines the hill's northern and eastern extent.
 Munson's Hill (367 feet) is adjacent on its southeast, and Minor's Hill (459 feet) is adjacent on its northwest.
 Its location overlooks Arlington County and the city of Washington, D.C.

 Name

 The hill is occasionally identified as Upton Hill, and during the American Civil War many references to this and other slight variances were found in newspaper accounts and soldiers' letters home.
+Furthermore, the U.S. Board on Geographic Names has discouraged the use of the possessive form—the genitive apostrophe and the “s”.
+The possessive form using an “s” is allowed, but the apostrophe is almost always removed.
+Furthermore, the park in the area is called "Upton Hill Regional Park" which seems to imply the official naming according to Arlington County.

 Upton's Hill takes its name from Charles H. Upton, a newspaper editor from Ohio who settled in the vicinity in 1836.
 Upton continued his newspaper activities from his home in Virginia for over three decades.

 By the time the Civil War opened in 1861, Upton had built a fine home atop the hill, on the northeast corner of today's Wilson Boulevard and McKinley Street.
 The home was surrounded by fruit orchards and was a working estate.
 (The home at this location now, while large and sitting on several acres of property, is of later construction and is not the same home.)

 A Northern Virginia Regional Park Authority site, Upton Hill Regional Park, is located just downhill, bearing the hill's name, continuing its modern use as a place name.